What is Galen Myotherapy?

 3. Vet Consent & Scheduling

 Once I receive the completed form, I will arrange vet consent.
 After gaining approval, we’ll schedule a time and date for your dog’s first massage session.
+The service is mobile and will be delivered in your home.

 4. Initial Treatment Plan